elamem/ParkingApp/README.md

 ## Assumptions

 1. For the development sake I created the data and pre-populated the db for the first time when the user opens the application.
 2. Parking lot table contains 4 parking lots.
 Each parking lot has 2 floors and each floor has 5 parking spaces.
+(To modify these values please check PrePopulateDatabase.kt)
 3. Parking lots lat and long are predefined.
 4. User location also pre defined.